Investigating Apple's Standing In Technology Hardware, Storage & Peripherals Industry Compared To Competitors - Apple (NASDAQ:AAPL)

 -

-With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion, which is 134.38x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion, which is 134.38x above the industry average, implying stronger profitability and robust cash flow generation.

 -